William R. Stewart

-William R. Stewart (October 29, 1864 – April 5, 1958) was a lawyer and state legislator in Ohio.
+William R. Stewart (October 29, 1864 – April 5, 1958) was an African American lawyer and state legislator in Ohio.
 He served in the Ohio House of Representatives.
 An African-American, he was instrumental in the passage of anti-lynching legislation and also sponsored bills providing pensions to civil servants.
 He was the first African American to practice law in Youngstown, Ohio.

 During his two terms as a lawmaker and almost seven decades as a private attorney, Stewart participated in projects and policies designed to improve the condition of African Americans.
 Toward the end of his life, he was publicly honored for his role in promoting interracial cooperation.

 Stewart retained his law practice until failing health and advanced age intervened.
 At the time of his death, he was one of the most prominent figures in Youngstown's legal community.

 Early years

 Stewart was born in New Castle, Pennsylvania, the son of Lemuel A. Stewart, a bricklayer.
 The family moved to Youngstown when Stewart was still a young child.
 Despite the elder Stewart's expressed desire that his son follow in his trade, William Stewart pursued his studies at Youngstown's Rayen School, where he earned a diploma in 1883.

 After graduating from high school, Stewart became a baggage master with the old P.C. & P. Railroad.
 He went on to read law in the Cincinnati office of Laurin D. Woodworth, a two-term congressman, and Benjamin Franklin Wirt, a former state senator.
 During this time, Stewart developed a brisk sideline helping Civil War veterans cut through government red tape to secure their pensions.